Nome 2020 Registration is now open:

 The small group will provide you with a very personalized birding experience.
 Our lodging is a modern motel with clean rooms and private baths.
 The weather will be mild for Nome—ranging from 30 to near 60 degrees—but will require layers of clothing for maximum comfort.

 Each morning after breakfast, we’ll pick up our own individual lunches.
 Dinners will be a hot meal of your choice in Nome.
 Cost of meals is not included in our price.

-Evening of Arrival: You’ll arrive in Nome the evening of June 5st. about 8 PM on a flight from Anchorage.
+Evening of Arrival: You’ll arrive in Nome the evening of June 2nd. at 7:30 PM on a flight from Anchorage.
 I will pick you up at the Nome Airport.
-You’ll get registered in your room, then we go to dinner as a group.
+You’ll have you pre-registered in your room, then we go to dinner as a group.
 During dinner, I’ll review the required trip safety protocols.
 After dinner we’ll begin birding along the Bering Sea, Nome Harbor, Nome and Sewage Ponds.
-We can expect to see American Tree Sparrow, Red-necked Loon and Red-necked Phalarope, up to four species of Gulls, possibly three species of Jaeger, Aleutian Terns, possible Bar-tailed Godwit and both Pacific and American Plover—all in breeding plumage.
+We can expect to see American Tree Sparrow, Chestnut-collared Longspur, Red-necked Loon and Red-necked Phalarope, up to three species of Gulls, possibly three species of Jaeger, Aleutian Terns, possible Bar-tailed Godwit and both Pacific and American Plover—all in breeding plumage.

-Starting on June 10, 2019 Barrow Field trip in Barrow Alaska begins with a 5:30PM flight on June 10th. and finishes with the noon flight to Anchorage on June 13th.
+Starting on June 6, 2020 Barrow Field trip begins with a 7:15 AM flight. on June 10th. and finishes with the noon flight to Anchorage on June 13th.
 Group 2 starts with your arrival on the noon flight on June 13th. and finishes on June 16th with the evening flight to Anchorage.